CookEditors/NOS/_posts/2015-08-28-hate-calls-the-tune.md

 “Some time in its career it must have had an accident.
 The original back, with the signature on the inner surface, must have been splintered.
 It was replaced with this strip of lighter-colored wood.
 An excellent repair job, you understand.
 The tone is unimpaired.

-“ But that Enamieri signature would have made the difference between a violin worth perhaps a hundred thousand dollars and a concert fiddle you could buy for a thousand.
+“But that Enamieri signature would have made the difference between a violin worth perhaps a hundred thousand dollars and a concert fiddle you could buy for a thousand.
 If I were willing to sell for that price.
 Which I am not.”

 Lester blinked at me.
 “Pat, you think somebody murdered pop for that fiddle?”